llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/40_DEMO_run_demo.md

 </div>
 <br />

-**Step 6: Wait** <br />Duckiebot waits at the charging manager for 10 seconds to correctly read the light frequency from the trafficlight.
-When it is finished it goes into the intersection coordination state.
+**Step 6: Wait** <br />Duckiebot waits at the charging manager for 15 seconds to correctly read the light frequency from the trafficlight. the finite state machine transitions to wait state.
+When it is finished the finite state machine goes into the intersection coordination state.

 <div figure-id="fig:software_architec">
 <img src="images/wait.png" style="width: 80%"/>